vincenthz/hs-cryptohash/README.md

 CryptoHash
 ==========

+:warning: this library is now deprecated in favor of `cryptonite`, which is a superset of this, and also have more functionality.
+For new projects, you should *not* use this library anymore, and preferably you should convert old projects to `cryptonite` too.

 `hs-cryptohash` provides many different secure digest algorithms, also called cryptographic hash functions or, simply, cryptohashes.
 The package exports common hash functions, as well as some more exotic ones, and